Otolaryngology - Head and Neck Surgery Residency

 A supportive environment

-Work-life balance is important during your residency, and we are committed to supporting our residents throughout their time at EVMS.
-Through EVMS' Wellness Works program, our residents and fellows receive the same wellness resources as our faculty and staff.
+Work-life balance is important during your residency, and we are committed to supporting our residents throughout their time here.

 In addition, our Resident Wellness program for residents and fellows gives you access to support groups, after-hours counseling services, running clubs, leadership coaching and more.